 German-based logon architecture shared with us their project The Qingpu Wetlands, an urban landscape proposal in Qingpu, one of the industrial districts of Shanghai.
 More images and architect’s description after the break.

-In the process of modernization and urbanization, various regions in China, especially those around megacities, are undergoing drastic transformation.
+The Background In the process of modernization and urbanization, various regions in China, especially those around megacities, are undergoing drastic transformation.
 Agriculture is not only intensified, but carried out as an industry, supported by the easy usage of chemicals, fertilizers and climatized greenhouses.
 Lands are being developed for industrial, commercial or resisidential purposes, historical and cultural relics torn down and extensive traffic networks cut trough the landscape.
 The pollution of rivers, lakes and the air, never ending noise from traffic and construction sites dastically reduce the quality of living in these areas.

 Located around 30km south-east of downtown, Qingpu is one of several industrial districts of the urban megapolis Shanghai.
 It used to be a typical Chinese watertown, embedded in farmlands, interlaced with rivers and clusters of lakes.
 The town featured a rich history, and was well-known for its culture and traditions along its canals.